OpenJML/openjml.github.io/tutorial/RACOutput.md

 A fourth alternative is to terminate using a Java assert statement.

-`openjml-java -cp . -esa -Dorg.jmlspecs.openjml.racjavaassert T_RacOutput`
+`openjml-java -cp . -esa -Dorg.jmlspecs.openjml.rac=assert T_RacOutput`

 produces the output
 ```
 Exception in thread "main" java.lang.AssertionError: T_RacOutput.java:10: verify: JML assertion is false
     //@ assert len == 1;
         ^
-	at java.base/org.jmlspecs.runtime.Utils.assertionFailureL(Utils.java:84)
+	at java.base/org.jmlspecs.runtime.Utils.assertionFailureL(Utils.java:89)
 	at T_RacOutput.checkArgs(T_RacOutput.java:1)
 	at T_RacOutput.main(T_RacOutput.java:5)
 ```
 This is still a choice made at runtime.
 Upon encountering a false assertion, the program will terminate immediately with a Java `java.lang.AssertionError`.
 Remember that assertions in Java are disabled at runtime by default.
-So if executing the compiled program with `openjml-java` requires the option `-esa` to enable the assertions; if executing with `java`, use `-ea`.
+So executing the compiled program with `openjml-java` requires the option `-esa` to enable the assertions; if executing with `java`, use `-ea`.

 ## Compiling to Java assert statements